SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models

 \subsubsection{Test Case Prioritization}

-Each test case \(t_j \in \mathcal{T}\) is annotated with semantic metadata (actions, objects, scenes, UI components, and states) and encoded as a vector \(\mathbf{v}_{t_j}\), using a pre-trained Sentence-BERT model.
+Each test case \(t_j \in \mathcal{T}\) is annotated with semantic metadata (actions, objects, scenes, UI components, and states) and encoded as a vector \(\mathbf{v}_{t_j}\), using a pre-trained Sentence-BERT model~\cite{reimers-gurevych-2019-sentence}.
+Each extracted tag \(k_i \in \mathcal{K}\) is encoded by the same model as \(\mathbf{v}_{k_i}\).
 The semantic similarity between a test case and the update is measured via cosine similarity:

 While semantic similarity captures direct relevance, many bugs are caused by the interaction of new features with existing complex logic.
 To reflect the intrinsic test value of each case, we define a Semantic Complexity Score based on the diversity of interactions.
 Specifically, we normalize the counts of distinct actions, objects, scenes, UI components, and states into the range \([0,1]\), and compute their average.
 To prevent long paths from inflating the score, we further divide by the normalized path length: